MiniAiLive/ID-DocumentRecognition-Android/README.md

 > **Note**
 >
-> - Our SDK is fully on-premise, processing all happens on hosting server and no data leaves server...
+> - Our SDK is fully on-premise, processing all happens on hosting server and no data leaves server.
 >
 > - 10,000+ document templates covering IDs issued in 200+ countries and territories
 >